BackDevelopers/backdevelopers-stackbit/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: inset
+    title: >-
-    title: We can create any landing page at the best price on the market
+      We can create any landing page at the best price on the market with free hosting
     text: >
       Learn how top tech companies have learned working remote using our product.